The Nationals’ Five Greatest Hitters

 Raines sprang upon the major league scene in the strike-shortened 1981 season, stealing 71 bases in 88 games to win the first of four straight stolen base titles in the National League while finishing a very close second in Rookie of the Year voting to the media-saturated Fernando Valenzuela.
 The strike kept Raines from reaching 100 thefts and, quite possibly, having a crack at Lou Brock’s then-season record of 118.
 His career high would be established two years later when he stole 90 bags in 1983.

 Although he would never lead the league in stolen bases after 1984, Raines was no less efficient when he tried.
 With the Expos, he successfully swiped the next base 85% of the time and finished his long, 23-year career with the highest success rate among players with 300 or more steals.
-(Carlos Beltran recently has topped him.)
+(Carlos Beltran soon topped him.)

 Raines’ career was nearly derailed before it peaked.
 In 1982, he became heavily addicted to cocaine; he was so hooked, he never slid into a bag feet first out of fear it might break the small vile of coke he had stashed in his back pocket and took between innings.
 With assistance from teammates, Raines cleaned up and never relapsed.